Tingmiatornis

-Tingmiatornis (meaning "bird that flies") is a genus of flighted and possibly diving ornithurine bird from the High Arctic of Canada.
+Tingmiatornis (meaning "bird that flies") is a genus of flighted and possibly diving ornithuran dinosaur from the High Arctic of Canada.
 The genus contains a single species, T. arctica, described in 2016, which lived during the Turonian epoch of the Cretaceous.

 Description

 Given the small number of bones that are referrable to Tingmiatornis, it is difficult to infer much about the animal.
-However, the thickness of the cortical bone (on average, 1.24 mm) and the relative length of the humerus suggest that it was apparently a flighted bird that also likely was capable of diving, similar to the possible hesperornithine Pasquiaornis.
+However, the thickness of the cortical bone (on average, 1.24 mm) and the relative length of the humerus suggest that it was apparently capable of flight and likely also diving, similar to the possible hesperornithine Pasquiaornis.
 Tingmiatornis can be differentiated from the latter by numerous traits including larger size, a more globe-shaped dorsal condyle on the humerus, an olecranon process of the ulna that does not project outward as strongly, as well as a smaller bicipital tubercle of the ulna.

 Tingmiatornis also differs from Ichthyornis in the following ways: the head of the humerus is more rounded and projects further downwards; the deltopectoral crest of the humerus is narrower and curves slightly forwards; the secondary pneumotricipital fossa of the humerus is deeper; and the expansion of the humerus known as the bicipital crest is longer, with a slightly convex bottom edge that transitions smoothly into the rest of the humerus rather than being hatchet-shaped.